 To create and edit mosaic datasets or raster tile cache, you'll need ArcGIS Desktop (Standard or Advanced).
 To serve mosaic datasets as dynamic image services, you'll need ArcGIS Image Server.
 To host raster tile cache, you can use ArcGIS Online or ArcGIS Server.Imagery Workflows resources

-- Read a detailed description of best practices for managing scanned maps. *
+- Read a description of best practices for managing scanned maps.*

-- Download sample scanned maps to use with the sample Python sample scripts.
+- Download sample scanned maps to use with the sample Python scripts.

-- For users who plan to generate raster tile cache from scanned maps, download these custom geoprocessing tools for supporting raster tile cache.
+- If you plan to generate raster tile cache from scanned maps, download custom geoprocessing tools for supporting raster tile cache.

-- Read detailed documentation explaining general best practices for creating mosaic datasets and structuring and formatting imagery and rasters.
+- Read about best practices for creating mosaic datasets and structuring and formatting imagery and rasters.

-- Learn more about using mosaic datasets to manage imagery in ArcGIS Pro.
+- Learn about using mosaic datasets to manage imagery in ArcGIS Pro.

-- Read the georeferencing overview (ArcGIS Pro) to learn more about aligning your raster data to a map coordinate system.
+- Read the georeferencing overview (ArcGIS Pro) to learn about aligning raster data to a map coordinate system.

 - Read about the Tile Cache toolset in ArcGIS Pro to learn how to generate, manage, import, and export tile caches, which can be shared as tile packages on ArcGIS Online or published as tiled map services.

-- Watch Managing Raster Data Using ArcGIS (2-hr web course) to learn how to use mosaic datasets enable efficient data storage and fast visual performance.
+- Watch Managing Raster Data Using ArcGIS to learn how to use mosaic datasets enable efficient data storage and fast visual performance.
+(2 hours)

 Developer resources

-- Visit the MDCS GitHub repo to download a Python script to help automate the creation and configuration of mosaic datasets.
+- Visit the MDCS GitHub repository to download a Python script to help automate the creation and configuration of mosaic datasets.

-- If you plan to manage your satellite imagery in the cloud, or want to optimize the data format for faster access, visit the OptimizeRasters GitHub repo for scripts and tools to optimize data transfer and management.
+- If you plan to manage satellite imagery in the cloud or want to optimize the data format for faster access, visit the OptimizeRasters GitHub repository for scripts and tools for data transfer and management.

 Esri Community

-- See what the imagery community is saying about managing scanned maps.
+- Visit the Esri Imagery and Remote Sensing community is saying about managing scanned maps.